Packaging request #874

 I guess it will be a crucial part of Parabola's nonprism suite, thus making Parabola the logical choice for users, that value their privacy.

-Updated by GNUtoo about 4 years ago
+Updated by GNUtoo over 4 years ago

 - Is tor-browser suggesting non-free software with "get add-ons"?